stolostron/rhacm-docs/governance/cis_policy_ctrl.md

 ## Remediating CIS policy violation

-Verify node rules status
+Resolve rule failures to remediate your CIS policy violations.
+Complete the following steps:

 1. Log in to your OpenShift Container Platform from the CLI.
-Run the following command to port-forward the CIS endpoint:
+Run the following command to port-forward the CIS controller MinIO endpoint:

    ```
    oc port-forward endpoint-cisctrl-minio-0 9123:9000
    ```

 2. Log in to your MinIO account with your access key and secret key, which is contained on the endpoint in a secret.

-3. Obtain the endpoint secret by running the following command:
+Obtain the endpoint secret by running the following command:

   ```
   oc get secret -n multicluster-endpoint endpoint-cisctrl-secret -o yaml
   ```

-4. Decode the encoded values by completing the following steps:
+3. Decode the encoded values by completing the following steps:

   1. Decode the access key and secret key by running the following commands: